 Jeannie's Cottage LLC carries a variety of plush toy Prairie Dogs.
-The Prairie Dog stuffed animal on the right is made by Douglas Cuddle Toys and is Scamper the Black-tailed Prairie Dog.
-The Prairie Dog plush toy in the middle is made by the Stuffed Animal House and it is shown with the matching keychain.
-We also have a Prairie Dog made by Ganz shown at left.
+The Prairie Dog stuffed animals are made by Douglas Cuddle Toys and Wildlife Artists new Eco Pals Prairie Dog.
+We also have a Prairie Dog made by Ganz.

 The Black-tailed Prairie Dog (Cynomys Iudovicianus) is the only prairie dog with a black-tipped tail.
 It is 15 inches tall and weighs between 32 and 48 ounces.
 It is generally active during the day and in summer is active in the mornings and evenings.
 In winter or cold spells, the black-tailed prairie dog sticks to its burrow until it is able to venture out.